ACEsuit/ACEds.jl/docs/src/fitting-eft.md

 # Fitting an Electronic Friction Tensor

-In this workflow example we demonstrate how `ACEfriction.jl` can be used to fit a simple 6 x 6 Electronic friction tensor modeling the non-adiabitic interactions of a hydrogen-atom on a copper surface.
+In this workflow example we demonstrate how `ACEds.jl` can be used to fit a simple 6 x 6 Electronic friction tensor modeling the non-adiabitic interactions of a hydrogen-atom on a copper surface.

 ## Load Electronic Friction Tensor Data
 We first use the function [load_h5fdata]() to load the data of friction tensors from a [custom-formated]() hdf5 file and convert the data to the internal data format [FrictionData].